Szumo/pyconpl-2018-talk/slides.md

 --

+* Django wasn't even at 1.0 then
+* We used what was available at the time - Python 2.4, Twisted 6, SQLAlchemy 0.3
+* XHTML + some jQuery on the frontend :)
+* None of us had real experience using those :)

+--
 * How a project estimated to take 18 months can take a lot longer

 --
 * How can you work on 2 projects at the same time

+--
+* Both versions still in use today (banks)

 ---

 ## Lessons learned

 * Be careful about your own enthusiasm for new technologies

 --